Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Introduction

-We study Ca(BH$_4$)$_2$ in THF as a promising electrolyte candidate,\cite{Wang2018} spurred on by recent studies of the bulk electrolyte~\cite{hahn2020} and the anode interface.\cite{McClary2022, Bodin2023} We can also contrast its behavior with Mg(TFSI)$_2$ in THF, studied recently using free energy sampling.\cite{baskin2021} Ref.~\cite{hahn2020} proposed that neutral Ca dimers (Ca$_2$(BH$_4$)$_4$) facilitate the disproportionation of neutral monomers into (active) monocations CaBH$_4^+$ and anions Ca(BH$_4$)$_3^-$.
+We can also contrast its behavior with Mg(TFSI)$_2$ in THF, studied recently using free energy sampling.{~\cite{baskin2021}} Recent investigations of the complexation in the bulk electrolyte{~\cite{hahn2020, Hahn2021}} detected Ca-dimers (Ca$_2$(BH$_4$)$_4$) experimentally.
+Dimers were suggested to facilitate the disproportionation of neutral monomers into anions Ca(BH$_4$)$_3^-$ and monocations CaBH$_4^+$, proposed to be the main electroactive species:

 In the same work, molecular cluster calculations (embedded in a polarizable continuum model) indicated that the dimer is the second most stable conformation after the neutral monomer, but lacked specific solvent interactions beyond the first coordination shell and any Debye screening from finite ion concentrations.
-Interfacial characterization reveals the ready formation of solid-electrolyte interphases incorporating oxidized boron and even embedded calcium hydride.\cite{McClary2022} And debate continues as to the presence or electrochemical relevance of the fully-solvated Ca$^{2+}$ dication.~\cite{Wang2018, ta2019,melemed2020, jieTan202, Liepinya2021, rev-Lu2021}